The Answer to a Subtraction Problem Is Called the Difference

 Understanding Subtraction and Its Terminology

 Subtraction is the operation of taking away one quantity from another.
-Now, when you perform subtraction, you are essentially finding out how much remains after removing a certain amount from an original amount.
+When you perform subtraction, you are essentially finding out how much remains after removing a certain amount from an original amount.
 The number you start with is called the minuend, which is the larger number from which another number is subtracted.
 The number you subtract is called the subtrahend, and the result—what you get after performing the subtraction—is called the difference.

 Take this: in the subtraction problem 15 − 7 = 8: